Police / Fire / Ambulance

 The Pennsylvania State Police, Troop J from the Embreeville Station provides full-time police coverage in the Township.
 There is no charge to the Township for any of the Pennsylvania State Police patrols or other services.

-Monthly statistics report for the Township:
+Monthly crime statistics reports for the Township:

 - October 2020